dobbe2/anagram/README.md

 ## scenerios for bugs/troubles
 Needing to use some sort of validation to accept only letters, and omit or bypass other characters such as apostraphies, colons, or other characters that may cause 2 anagrams to not be equal to eachother.

+The 2 phrases or words would need to have the same amount of characters.
+Otherwise, there would not be a chance for an anagram.